ellaampy/SpatioTemporalYield/README.md

 Crop yield information plays a pivotal role in ensuring food security.
 Advances in Earth Observation technology and the availability of historical yield records have promoted the use of machine learning for yield prediction.
 Significant research efforts have been made in this direction, encompassing varying choices of yield determinants and particularly how spatial and temporal information are encoded.
 However, these efforts are often conducted under diverse experimental setups, complicating their inter-comparisons.
 In this paper, we present our findings on multiple strategies for encoding spatial-spectral information at the county level—specifically through average pixel values, pixel sampling, and image histograms alongside approaches for temporal information, including recurrent neural networks, temporal convolutions, and attention mechanisms.

+## Structure of the repository
+- conf - configuration management files for the experiments
+- data_preparation - dataset classes for transforming data (time x channel x pixels) into different data structures
+- models - model classes for classical and deep learning architectures
+- train_XXX.py - scripts to execute training of deep learning models

 ## Study area
 The United States of America (USA) is the world’s largest producer of corn, accounting for approximately one-third of global production.
 We conduct a case study focusing on the USA’s top five corn-producing states: Iowa, Illinois, Indiana, Nebraska, and Minnesota.
 Altogether, they accounted for over one-half of the USA’s corn(grain) production in 2021.
 <figure>